 It is a localized pain and there is tenderness in one or more ribs.
 Most commonly affected are the 2nd or 3rd ribs.
 In most patients, the cartilage of just one rib may be affected.
 There is a firm and spindle-shaped swelling in the cartilage of the slipped rib.
 The pain worsens due to strenuous activities, coughing, or sneezing excessively.

 It is a benign condition, and in some cases, the symptoms may disappear without taking medication and undergoing treatment.
 The exact cause of this Tietze syndrome or rib slippage has not yet been known.
-A German surgeon discovered the condition, Alexander Tietze and later discussed in a medical literature in 1921.
+A German surgeon discovered the condition (Alexander Tietze), and it was later discussed in medical literature in 1921.

 Young adults may manifest as an individual reaches the age of 40 years.
 Though it is a rare occurrence, infants, children, and the elderly may be affected.
 Athletes and people who are on hard manual labor could be vulnerable to developing this condition.